-19 Adoption and approval of new and revised Questions by WTDC
+5.2 Adoption and approval of new and revised Questions by WTDC

-19.1 Before a WTDC, the Telecommunication Development Advisory Group (TDAG) shall meet to examine proposed new Questions and, if necessary, recommend amendments to take account of ITU-D's general development policy objectives and associated priorities, and to review the reports of the ITU regional preparatory meetings for WTDC.
+5.2.1 Before a WTDC, TDAG shall meet to examine proposed new Questions and, if necessary, recommend amendments to take account of ITU-D's general development policy objectives and associated priorities, and to review the reports of the ITU regional preparatory meetings for WTDC.

-19.2 At least one month before a WTDC, the Director of the Telecommunication Development Bureau (BDT) shall communicate to Member States, ITU-D Sector Members and Academia a list of the Questions proposed for consideration at WTDC, together with any changes recommended by TDAG, and make these available on the ITU website along with the results of surveys referred to in § 12.4.3 above.
+5.2.2 At least one month before a WTDC, BDT shall communicate to Member States, ITU-D Sector Members and Academia a list of the Questions proposed for consideration at WTDC, together with any changes recommended by TDAG, and make these available on the ITU website along with the results of surveys referred to in § 12.4.3 above.

-19.3 The proposed Questions may be approved by WTDC in accordance with the General Rules of conferences, assemblies and meetings of the Union.
+5.2.3 The proposed Questions may be approved by WTDC in accordance with the General Rules of conferences, assemblies and meetings of the Union.